 Age condition is set

-the expiration time will not be available for the object if:
+the expiration time is not available for the object if:

 The object is under a hold, because Cloud Storage cannot know when the hold will be removed.